 Drinking water, including bottled water, may be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's (EPA) Safe Drinking Water Hotline (800-426-4791).
 The sources of drinking water (both tap water and bottled water) include rivers, streams, lakes, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and in some cases radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Microbial contaminants, such as viruses and bacteria, may come from sewage treatment, plants, septic systems, agricultural livestock operations, and wildlife.
 Inorganic contaminants, such as salts and metals, can be naturally occurring or result from urban storm water runoff, industrial, or domestic wastewater discharges, oil and gas production, mining, or farming.
 Pesticides and herbicides, may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses.
 Organic Chemical Contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic tanks.
-Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.
-In order to ensure that tap water is safe to drink, the EPA introduces regulations that limit the amount of certain contaminants in water provided by public water systems.
+Radioactive contaminants, which can be introduces regulations that limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection from public health.